labex-labs/open-source-labs/css/30-seconds-of-css/lab-navigation-list-item-hover-and-focus-effect/step1.md

-# Custom Navigation Item Hover and Focus Effect
+# Navigation List Item Hover and Focus Effect

+`index.html` and `style.css` have already been provided in the VM.

-This code block creates a custom hover and focus effect for navigation items using CSS transformations.
-The effect is achieved with the following steps:
+To create a custom hover and focus effect for navigation items, use CSS transformations as follows:

-1. Add the `::before` pseudo-element to the list item anchor to create a hover effect.
+1. Use the `::before` pseudo-element at the list item anchor to create a hover effect.
 Hide it using `transform: scale(0)`.
 2. Use the `:hover` and `:focus` pseudo-class selectors to transition the pseudo-element to `transform: scale(1)` and show its colored background.
-3. Use `z-index` to ensure that the pseudo-element does not cover the anchor element.
+3. Prevent the pseudo-element from covering the anchor element by using `z-index`.

-To implement this effect, add the following HTML code to your `index.html` file:
+You can use the following HTML code for your navigation menu:
 ```html
 <nav class="hover-nav">
   <ul>